Rockies vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have put together a 3-7 record in games they were favored on the moneyline (winning 30% of those games).
+- The Rockies have been favored on the moneyline 11 total times this season.
+They've gone 3-8 in those games.

-- When it has played as moneyline favorites with odds of -125 or shorter, Colorado has a 2-4 record (winning only 33.3% of its games).
+- Colorado has a 3-8 record (winning just 27.3% of its games) when playing as moneyline favorites of -115 or shorter.

-- The Rockies have a 55.6% chance to win this game based on the moneyline's implied probability.
+- Based on this game's moneyline, the Rockies have an implied win probability of 53.5%.

-- Colorado has played in 101 games with over/under set, and have combined with opponents to go over the total 42 times (42-59-0).
+- Colorado has played in 102 games with a set over/under, and have combined with its opponents to go over the total 43 times (43-59-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!